TheAssassin/AppImageLauncher/README.md

 > ### :smiley: Info on how to install and use AppImageLauncher on the [wiki](https://github.com/TheAssassin/AppImageLauncher/wiki).

-AppImageLauncher is a novel and unique solution of integrating with the system to intercept all attempts to open an AppImage.
+AppImageLauncher is a novel and unique solution of integrating with the system.
+It intercepts all attempts to open an AppImage to provide its integration features.

-Being the launcher for AppImages, AppImageLauncher can control how the system treats AppImages by being responsible for the desktop integration.
-It can perform it through AppImage removal (also called "uninstallation" sometimes, but as AppImages are not really installed, this term doesn't fit very well), and could be used for even more tasks in the future.
+Being the launcher for AppImages, AppImageLauncher can control how the system treats AppImages.
+It integrates them into the system, provides helpers for updating or removing AppImages, and a lot more.
-When the user launches an AppImage, the software checks whether it has been integrated already.

-If not, it displays a dialog prompting the user whether to run the AppImage once, or move it to a predefined location and adding it to the application menus, launchers, etc.
+On their first execution (i.e., if they have not been integrated yet), it displays a dialog prompting the user whether to run the AppImage once, or move it to a predefined location and adding it to the application menus, launchers, etc.

 ## Features